+- The requesting unit.

+- The requirements, including the criteria for evaluation.

+- The quantity.

 - The Estimated cost or the maximum authorised amount to be spent (If possible).

 - The delivery date and location.

 - Confirmation that funds are available.

 A key component of any purchase requisition should be the inclusion of technical specifications.
 There are many ways for suppliers to define technical specification.
 These might include: